HomeBlogSolarSolar Panel Lifespan in BC: A Homeowner’s 25-Year Guide

 What Causes Solar Panels to Degrade?

 Several environmental and operational factors contribute to the gradual loss of efficiency in solar panels.
 The primary cause is known as Potential Induced Degradation (PID), where voltage differences can cause ions to migrate from the semiconductor material, reducing performance.
-Other key factors include:
+Other key factors include:.
+For more details, see our guide on What Does Professional Solar Panel Maintenance Involve.

 • Thermal Cycling: The expansion and contraction of panel components due to temperature changes from day to night can create microcracks in the solar cells over many years.
 This is particularly relevant in the Fraser Valley, which experiences more extreme temperature variations than coastal Vancouver.